 Mission and History

-In a city rich with cultural offerings, Playwrights Horizons 42 year-old mission is unique; we are the only major theater in New York with this specific mission.
+In a city rich with cultural offerings, Playwrights Horizons' 45-year-old mission is unique; we are the only major theater in New York with this specific mission.
 We have distinguished ourselves by the caliber of our work and our steadfast commitment to the voice of the American writer.
 It is a mission that is always timely, and it is essential to the future of the American theater.

 Under the leadership of Artistic Director Tim Sanford and Managing Director Leslie Marcus, Playwrights Horizons encourages the new work of veteran writers while nurturing an emerging generation of theater artists.
-Writers are supported through every stage of their growth with a series of development programs: script and score evaluations, commissions, readings, and musical theater workshops.
-We present six productions annually on our two stages, each of which is a World, American or New York premiere.
+We are among the few theaters in the US that maintain an open submission policy, and writers are supported through every stage of their growth with a series of development programs that comprise our New Works Lab.
+We present at least six productions annually on our two stages, each of which is a World, American or New York premiere.

 Almost since its inception in 1971 Playwrights Horizons has been a mainstay of Off Broadway and possesses one of the most distinguished histories among New York’s producers of new work.
 The list of playwrights discovered or supported by the company over the years is practically a Who’s Who of contemporary drama."—Charles Isherwood, The New York Times, September 9, 2012 |Read Full Article